 What it looks like

-Alprim is a round white tablet marked "TM/300" on one side and "G" on the other.
+ALPRIM is a 9.5 mm white normal convex tablet marked "TM/300" on one side, "G" on

 Each pack contains 7 tablets.